zhxie/anioke/README.md

 ## Configuration

-You should have a `config.json` located in the root directory with the content
+You should have a `config.json` located in the root directory with at least the content

 ```json
 {}